maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0003-pvsnp/index.md

 {{< math.inline >}}\(\bold{P}~vs.~\bold{NP}\), also called
 \(\bold{P} \stackrel{?}{=} \bold{NP}\).
 But what are
 those elusive \(\bf P\) and \(\bf NP\) things ?
 Because if this is some kind of equation it's pretty easy to see that \(P = NP \iff P = 0,~or~N = 1\).
-Which is pretty underwhelming.{{< /math.inline >}}
+Which would be pretty underwhelming.{{< /math.inline >}}

-But of course if it were that easy there would be any problem to begin with.
+But of course if it were that easy there wouldn't be any problem to begin with.
 No, here we are dealing with a problem of the utmost importance.
-A core problem in the field of computational complexity, that some say will not be solved for the next millennia (they're obviously wrong).
-A problem that could change our vision of problem solving as a whole.
+A core problem in the field of computational complexity, that some say will not be solved for the next millennium (they're obviously wrong).
+A problem that could change our vision on problem solving as a whole.

 Let's dig in and see what's all fuss about.